Happens Like That

 "Happens Like That" is a song recorded by American country music singer Granger Smith.
 Released in May 2017 as the lead single to his second Wheelhouse Records album When the Good Guys Win, the song was co-written by Smith along with Justin Wilson, Andy Albert, and Florida Georgia Line's Tyler Hubbard.
-The song was inspired by Smith's wife, who also appears in the song's video, and its lyrics tell of the progression in a couple's relationship.
+The song was inspired by Smith's wife, who also appears in the song's video, and its lyrics tell of the progression of a couple's relationship.

 Content

 Smith wrote "Happens Like That" with Justin Wilson, Andy Albert, and Florida Georgia Line member Tyler Hubbard.
 In an article for The Boot, Smith that the song was written while Smith was on tour with Florida Georgia Line, and the four of them wrote it "in just a couple hours".
 Thematically, the song is about the quick passage of time in a relationship.
 According to Smith, the song was inspired by his first encounter with his wife, Amber Bartlett, whom he met after she auditioned for a previous music video of his.